+Excessive noise is unnecessary; normal conversations and school yells are permissible.
+Each group will police the bus and leave it in a neat and orderly fashion with all trash in the proper receptacles.
+Boom boxes are not permitted.
 The principal may suspend or revoke the transportation privilege of a student who violates any rule or regulations.
 The principal may approve field trips when reasonable educational objectives can be established.

-Class and Organization Trips and Camps

-The board subscribes to the philosophy that students learn in a variety of ways and that class and student organization trips and camps planned cooperatively by students and faculty shall be viewed as school-sponsored activities whether occurring inside or outside the normal school year.
+Class and Organization Trips and Camps The board subscribes to the philosophy that students learn in a variety of ways and that class and student organization trips and camps planned cooperatively by students and faculty shall be viewed as school-sponsored activities whether occurring inside or outside the normal school year.
 Student participation in these activities shall be voluntary, and students who do not participate shall not be adversely affected in terms of their course requirements, grades or eligibility to participate in other activities of the class or student organization.
 Students may participate in a field trip if the parental consent form has been turned in.

-We consider our co-curricular program for interschool competition and participation to be an important part of our school program.
+Mid-Continent League We consider our co-curricular program for interschool competition and participation to be an important part of our school program.
 We are moving to become a new member of the Mid-Continent League that includes: Ellis, Hill City, Norton, Oakley, Phillipsburg, Plainville, Russell, Smith Center, Stockton, TMP, and Trego County.

-Mid-Continent League

-Coaching Staff

-HS Football: Lance Baar, J.R.
-Kaiser, and Chase Kennedy

-JH Football: Garrett Kaiser and Jared Dowell

-HS Volleyball: Lichelle Baar, Gabi Spresser, and Miranda Marez-Scanlon JH Volleyball: Gabi Spresser, Mandy Shipley, and Miranda Marez-Scanlon

-HS/JH Cross Country: Tom Friess

-HS Men's Basketball: Jake Moss and B.J.
-Beiker

-HS Girl's Basketball: Jared Dowell and Jennifer Dowell JH Men's Basketball: Jennifer Dowell and Lance Baar JH Girl's Basketball: Madi Niblock and Breanna Brown

-HS Wrestling: Mike Porsch and Kyle William

-JH Wrestling: Tyler Baker and Clayton Schamberger

-HS Cheer Squad: Megan Beiker JH Cheer Squad: Sarah Henman

-Golf: Lisa Weimer
+Athletics JGC HS Football: Lance Baar, J.R.
+Kaiser, Garrett Kaiser JH Football: Colton Corwin, Jared Kennedy HS Volleyball: Lichelle Baar, Miranda Marez-Scanlon, Mandy Shipley JH Volleyball: Mandy Shipley, Breanna Brown, Miranda Marez-Scanlon HS/JH Cross Country: Tom Friess, Quanah Gardiner HS Boys' Basketball: Jake Moss, Deric McKeever HS Girls' Basketball: Easton Slipke, Jodi Rogers JH Boys' Basketball: Kade Wessel, Tristan Schwarz JH Girls' Basketball: Madi Niblock HS Wrestling: Mike Porsch, Kyle William

-HS Track: Lichelle Baar, Tom Friess, B.J.
-Beiker

-JH Track: Carmen Simon and Lance Baar

-Students must attend scheduled assemblies.
-If a student wishes to not attend an optional assembly, the student's parents should notify the principal by 8:00 A.M. the morning of the assembly.
+JH Wrestling: Tyler Baker, Clayton Schamberger HS Cheer Squad: Dana Baier, Hayley Heim JH Cheer Squad: Sarah Finger Golf: Lisa Weimer, Easton Slipke HS Track: Lichelle Baar, Tom Friess, Quanah Gardiner JH Track: Carmen Simon, Lance Baar, Madi Niblock, JR Kaiser Assemblies and Students must attend scheduled assemblies.
+If a student wishes to Pep Rallies not attend an optional assembly, the student's parents should notify IKE the principal by 8:00A.M. the morning of the assembly.

-Assemblies and Pep Rallies IKE

 Student behavior should always be courteous and refined.
 Student behavior determines the scheduling of future assemblies.
 Whistling is not considered appropriate.
 Inappropriate behavior is sufficient to cause for removal and disciplinary action.
 Students will sit according to an established seating plan.
-The seating plan will be announced prior to the assembly.

-All school-sponsored activities shall be supervised by an adult approved by the administration.
-The principal shall be responsible for approving all student activities.

-Clubs and Organizations JHC

-Eligibility for Activities

-Students who participate in any school activity shall meet the following requirements:

-- all applicable KSHSAA regulations; - academic eligibility requirements noted in handbooks; and - other requirements requested by the administration and approved by the board
+The seating plan will be announced prior to the assembly. plan win be announced prior to the assembly.
+Clubs and All school-sponsored activities shall be supervised by an adult Organizations approved by the administration.
+The principal shall be responsible JHC for approving all student activities JIIC for approving an student activities Eligibility for Activities Students who participate in any school activity shall meet the following requirements: • all applicable KSHSAA regulations; • academic eligibility requirements noted in handbooks; and • other requirements requested by the administration and approved by the board Activity Fund Management No funds shall be expended from these accounts except in the support of the student activity program.

-JGC

-Athletics

-Activity Fund Management

-No funds shall be expended from these accounts except in the support of the student activity program.
 Receipts shall be issued for all revenue taken into the activity fund.
 All payments from the activity fund shall be by checks provided for that purpose.

-Organizations

-Student Council

-JH KAYS

-National Honor Society

-FCA

-FFA

-Family, Careers, Community, Leaders of America
+Organizations Student Council National Honor Society FCA FFA Family, Careers, Community, Leaders of America Pops Choir

-Pops Choir